mseminatore/cblas/README.md

 The library supports SIMD and multi-threading for performance.
 However, not all functions have been optimized to take advantage of these features.
-The primary focus for SIMD and Multi-threading work will be on the level-3 functions, followed by level-2, etc.
+The primary focus for SIMD and Multi-threading work will be on level-3 functions like GEMM, followed by level-2, etc.

-> It is a not yet fully realized goal that advanced SIMD instructions
+> All supported BLAS functions now use advanced SIMD instructions
-> (AVX, AVX2, NEON, FMA) will be leveraged if they are available for a given
+> (SSE, AVX, AVX2, NEON, FMA) with CPU feature identification and dynamic
-> platform.
-SIMD support is a work in progress.
+> kernel dispatch.
+If you encounter errors please report the issue.

 This project started as a basic implementation of the BLAS routines that were required for my [libann](https://www.github.com/mseminatore/ann) neural networking library.
-Curiosity about maximizing performance evolved the project into an exploratory playground for deep optimization on modern CPU architectures.
+Curiosity about maximizing performance evolved this project into an exploratory playground for deep optimization on modern CPU architectures.

 If you are curious to learn more about how BLAS-like libraries can be optimized